≡ Menu

 Comparison Dog Breeds

-The Harrier Dog Breed is a medium-sized dog that may be compared to other dog breeds such as the:
+The Harrier Dog Breed is a medium-sized dog that may be compared to other dog breeds, such as the:

-Harrier Dog Breed Personality and Temperament
+Personality and Temperament

 The Harrier has a very playful personality.
-He loves being around people and is very loyal to his human family and really gets attached to all family members.
-Which is one reason why we’ll often recommend these dogs to families that have children because they will never tire playing with them and will protect them till the end.
+He loves being around people, is very loyal to his human family, and gets attached to all family members; this is one reason we’ll often recommend these dogs to families with children because they will never tire of playing with them and will protect them till the end.
+Kids adore him.
+Mainly Because he is so sweet and funny, he is very kind and generous with children and doesn’t snap back even when a child does something stupid, such as trying to hurt him.

 They’re also…

-Eager to look upon you as your leader and will follow you everywhere.
-But the do tend to have a bit of an independence streak so you will want to begin your obedience training early and be sure to use positive reinforcement techniques so that your Harrier looks to you as a loving yet firm owner.
+I am eager to see you as your leader and will follow you everywhere.
+But they do tend to have a bit of an independence streak, so you will want to begin your obedience training early and use positive reinforcement techniques so that your Harrier looks to you as a loving yet firm owner; he is also a very stable breed and friendly with everyone.
+He is a great pet to introduce to friends or interesting new people you meet in the park and elsewhere.

 But be warned…

-Hip dysplasia is one major health issue with this breed.
-This is mostly a genetic problem and the number of Harriers getting afflicted by this condition is on the decline.
-Which is great!
+Harriers are among the healthiest dog breeds in the world – no kidding.
+This powerful, muscular, robust dog with tremendous stamina rarely gets sick.
+However, Hip dysplasia is one major health issue with this breed.
+This is primarily a genetic problem, and the number of Harriers afflicted by this condition is declining, which is excellent!

-You’ll just want…
+You’ll want…

-To be sure to discuss this issue with any Harrier breeder you work with and or Harrier rescue program you have an opportunity to adopt from.
-Because remember, even though the Harrier dog breed is a health one, the medical treatment for hip dysplasia can cost anything from $1,500 to $6,000!
+Be sure to discuss this issue with any Harrier breeder you work with or a Harrier rescue program you can adopt from.
+Remember, even though the Harrier dog breed is healthy, the medical treatment for hip dysplasia can cost anything from $1,500 to $6,000!
+This is why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?